IRFM/thermavip/docs/ci.md

 | clang-tidy, CodeQL | no | no | report | report |
 | packaging, release draft | no | no | no | yes |

-The six build lanes are Linux, Windows and macOS x86_64, each with Qt 6.8.3 and Qt 5.15.2. **macOS arm64 is not built**: the project does not target Apple Silicon, so a lane for it would report on something nobody ships.
+The five build lanes are Linux and Windows x86_64 with both Qt 6.8.3 and Qt 5.15.2, plus one macOS lane with Qt 6.8.3 only.

+macOS runs on `macos-latest` rather than a pinned version, and that is the one exception to pinning everything. `macos-13` was pinned here at first and has since been retired: the label still parses, so the job did not fail, it waited for a runner that will never come.
+There is no free x86_64 macOS runner left — the remaining Intel images are billed larger runners — so this lane is arm64, and its label carries no architecture because `-latest` will move again.

+That also settles the missing macOS Qt 5 row: Qt 5.15.2 was never built for macOS arm64, so there is nothing to install there.

 One rule explains what is blocking and what is not: **a blocking job is a job people wait for.** AddressSanitizer costs about 2x and blocks every pull